 Unfortunately, in an effort to avoid fraud, insurers are often quite overzealous in reviewing claims.
 That means a lot of people who rightly deserve benefits see their claim denied the first time out.
 When this happens, it’s not the end of the road.
 There are appeal processes in place.
 It does mean, however, that you’ll need solid legal help to challenge your denial.

 The right workers’ compensation lawyer can get your claim reviewed, gather the necessary evidence to support your need and help to get you the approval you deserve.
-If you’ve had a workers’ compensation claim denied in North Carolina, Lewis & Keller can help.
+If you’ve had a workers’ compensation claim denied in Winston-Salem or anywhere in North Carolina, Lewis & Keller can help.
 Give us a call for a consultation today.